ChrisWhealy/DistributedSystemNotes/Lecture 02.md

 ***Q:***&nbsp;&nbsp;So how do we mark points in time that are valid across multiple machines?<br>
 ***A:***&nbsp;&nbsp;If we attempt to use any sort of physical clock, then it's very tricky.

-### What's the Time, Mr Lamport?
+## What's the Time, Mr Lamport?

 If we think we can solve this problem by repeatedly asking a physical clock *"What's the time?"*, then in fact, we are asking the wrong question because we have misunderstood the problem.

 Machines in a distributed system don't need to know what the time is in any absolute sense, all they need to be able to do is answer the question ***"Which event happened first?"***.
-This is why distributed systems use a very different notion of what a clock is; they use something called a ***Logical Clock*** (a.k.a. a Lamport Clock).
+This is why distributed systems use a very different notion of what a clock is; they use something called a ***Logical Clock*** (a.k.a.
+A Lamport Clock).

-Counter-intuitively, a logical clock measures neither the time of day nor the elapsed interval between two events; instead, it measures nothing more than the ordering of events.
+Counter-intuitively, a logical clock measures neither the time of day nor the elapsed interval between two events; instead, it does little more than allow us to determine the order in which a sequence of events occurred.

 At first, this concept is not easy to grasp because it goes against our firmly established notion of what a clock is (or ought to be).
 But in order to answer the all-important question ***"Which event happened first?"*** we don't need to reference the time of day, we just need some sort of counter that clicks up every time an event occurs.
 This type of *"clock"* is very important for several reasons:

 * **Communication is unreliable**<br>
-    This means that the length of time taken for message transmission is unpredictable (a phenomenon known as *"unbounded latency"*)
+    This means that the length of time taken for message to be transmitted over a network is unpredictable (a phenomenon known as *"unbounded latency"*)
 * **Unpredictable changes of state**<br>
     E.G. the last time you asked machine `M2` what the value of `x` was, it said `x=5`; but in the meantime, some other machine has changed `x` to `6` and hasn't told you&hellip;